avhesketh/balanus_argentina/README.md

 3) siphonaria_PA.csv: _Siphonaria lessonii_ abundances within plots for timepoints after 2005-12.

-4) humidity_PA.csv: relative humidity and other environmental data from Punta Ameghino collected January 2007 to May 2020 at a CONICET meteorological station
+4) humidity_PA.csv: relative humidity and other environmental data from Punta Ameghino collected January 2007 to May 2020 at a CENPAT meteorological station

 5) temperature_PA_200603.csv: intertidal temperature data collected at Punta Ameghino from December 2005-March 2006